Apparent Road Rage Shooting Ends In Fiery Crash In Philadelphia’s Frankford Section

 Officials say the 31-year-old driver of a GMC Jimmy crashed near Butler and Sepviva Streets in Frankford just before 2 p.m.
 Sunday afternoon after being shot at least once in the head by another driver.

-Cell phone images show flames engulfing his car moments after the impact, as a crowd gathered to see what happened.
-He, along with a female passenger, were able to get out and were taken to the hospital.
+Cell phone images show flames engulfing his car moments after the impact.
+As a crowd gathered to see what happened, the 31-year-old and a female passenger were able to get out and go to the hospital.

 Detectives say traffic cameras from the area show the GMC rear-ending a silver Honda SUV.
 That vehicle and a burgundy sedan then followed the GMC.READ MORE: Steve Bannon Says He's Willing To Testify Before January 6 Committee After Trump Waives Claims Of Executive Privilege